MaterSim/PyXtal/README.md

 ## Introduction

 PyXtal is an open source Python package which was initiated by [Qiang Zhu](http://qzhu2017.github.io) and Scott Fredericks at department of Physics and Astronomy, University of Nevada Las Vegas.
 The goal of PyXtal is to develop a fundamental library to allow one to design the material structure with a certain symmetry constraint.
-So far, the package allows for generation/manipulation of crystals, with both general and special Wyckoff positions.
+So far, the package allows for generation/manipulation of crystals based on symmetry constraints.
 These structures can exported to various structural formats for further study.
-See the [documentation](https://pyxtal.readthedocs.io/en/latest/) for information about installation and usage.
+See the [documentation](https://pyxtal.readthedocs.io/en/latest/) for information.

 To contribute to this project, please check [How to contribute?](#how-to-contribute).

 ## Quick Start

-Check the following links to quickly understand how pyxtal works

 - [Atomic crystal](https://nbviewer.jupyter.org/github/qzhu2017/PyXtal/blob/master/examples/tutorials_notebook/01_atomic_crystals.ipynb)
 - [Molecular crystal](https://nbviewer.jupyter.org/github/qzhu2017/PyXtal/blob/master/examples/tutorials_notebook/02_molecular_crystals.ipynb)